kareemelfatairy/FatwaBot/README.md

 # Fatwa Chat Bot
  A basic example of building a chat bot by applying it on the domain of Islamic Fatwa.
- You can find the [Tutorial](https://omarito.me/building-a-basic-fatwa-chat-bot) or you can find the [Youtube Tutorial on co-Autor Playlist](https://youtube.com)
+ You can find the [Tutorial](https://omarito.me/building-a-basic-fatwa-chat-bot) or you can find the co-author tutorial at youtube [Tutorial](https://youtube.com)

 # Prerequisites :